ohmtech-rdi/eurorack-blocks/README.md

 - [`reverb`](./samples/reverb/) illustrates how to utilize all the platform memory,
 - [`kick`](./samples/kick/) illustrates how to use factory samples and make big programs,
 - [`faust`](./samples/faust/) describes how to use the Faust functional programming language,
-- [`custom`](./samples/custom/) illustrates how to use custom silkscreens, boards and manufacturers.
+- [`custom`](./samples/custom/) illustrates how to use custom silkscreens, boards and manufacturers,
+- [`frohmager`](./samples/frohmager/) is the recreation in hardware form factor of the legendary Ohm Force multi-band resonant filter (closed-source).

 ## Cycling '74 Max Patches